OpenNMT/CTranslate/README.md

 ## Compiling

-*A compiler that supports the C++11 standard and CMake are required to compile the project.*
+*CMake and a compiler that supports the C++11 standard are required to compile the project.*

 ```
 mkdir build